 Affiliate Organization since September 2011

-SCAN is one of the largest dietetic practice groups of the Academy of Nutrition and Dietetics.
-There are over 6,000 Registered Dietitians (RD) and Dietetic Technicians (DTR) involved with nutrition expertise in the area of sports, physical activity, cardiovascular health, wellness and the prevention and treatment of eating disorders and disordered eating.
+SCAN is the largest dietetic practice groups of the Academy of Nutrition and Dietetics.
+There are over 7,000 Registered Dietitians (RD) and Dietetic Technicians (DTR) involved with nutrition expertise in one or more of the following areas: sports nutrition, cardiovascular health, wellness and the prevention and treatment of eating disorders and disordered eating.

-- SCAN members value the integration of four practice areas to provide comprehensive evidence-based medical nutrition therapy to improve the health of those we serve.
+SCAN members value the integration of the four practice areas to provide comprehensive evidence-based medical nutrition therapy to improve the health of those we serve.